idempiere/idempiere/PULL_REQUEST_CHECKLIST.md

 ## Follow the project code guidelines.

-Please read carefully the [How to Contribute](https://wiki.idempiere.org/en/Contributing_to_Trunk) guidelines before starting the development.
+Please read carefully the [Contributing to Core](https://wiki.idempiere.org/en/Contributing_to_Trunk) guidelines before starting the development.

 This is a list of the common issues, standards and guidelines when contributing to iDempiere's core.
 Following all the recommendations will make the merging process smoother for everyone involved.